 Pixelflash USB 3.0 CompactFlash Reader Review

 As a lot of you know, I have a general disdain for CompactFlash (CF) cards.
 Not because of the cards themselves, but for my affinity of pending the pins in the card readers.
 In fact, I actually purchased many SecureDigital (SD) cards for my Canon 1dMk4 because it offered an SD card slot, in addition to the CF card slot.
+It was perfect for your uk slots to play on your computer with rapid speed.
 I recently discovered the Pixelflash USB 3.0 CompactFlash Reader when searching the web for a CF reader that offered some sort of insurance against bent pins.
 I discovered the Pixelflash USB 3.0 reader which touted a “no bend pins design”.

 - Deep Design Means No Bent Pins